A-Nitram/Jaxxa-Rimworld/README.md

 -Reduced size of Laser Filler to better fill in tight spaces.
 -Reworking Personal Shields
 --Will not require custom Pawns anymore
+--I got part way through updating this when Latta uploaded an awsome mod with a bunch of assets and code I could use.
+---"[MOD] (Alpha 9) Shooter's shield / Customizable personal shield" https://ludeon.com/forums/index.php?topic=10994.0

 Not Updated:
 -ED-EMRG turret